-The Democracy Center is not currently wheelchair accessible, we recognize that this is a pervasive example of ableism with progressive organizing: systematically shutting out disabled organizers and activists.
+The Democracy Center is becoming wheelchair accessible.
+We recognize that our persistent and incomplete accessibility is a pervasive example of ableism within progressive organizing: systematically shutting out disabled organizers and activists.

 All event organizers are required to note that we are partially wheelchair accessible on all publicity for their events.
 Our ramp is completed, and the door is usable unassisted.
 We do not have near term plans confirmed for an accessible bathroom, but our interim solution is addressed below.
 We apologize for the delays in construction that have resulted in this situation.

 We encourage anyone with specific questions to reach out to email@example.com or (617) 492-8855.

 We are thrilled with the support our community has shown for our ramp, and ask everyone to refer to our accessibility as partial accessibility and refer people to this page for details, so there is no confusion about what our exact situation is.
 We always welcome feedback on our processes, language, and ways of conveying information.
 If you are able to contribute financially to make the DC more accessible, please donate here.